JaMixon/bsm-synthetic-dataset/README.md

 Add the appropriate data paths to each python file (or point the files to a parameters file).

-Run the models-run.sh file with `bash models-run.sh` or `./models-run.sh` (if avaiable as an executable script).
+Run the models-run.sh file with `bash models-run.sh` or `./models-run.sh` (if available as an executable script).